Meterbit/PIXLPAL-M1/components/espressif__esp-dsp/examples/applications/lyrat_board_app/README.md

 # ESP-DSP LyraT Board audio processing application

-The demo applications are developed for the ESP32-LyraT development board and demonstrate the usage of IIR filters from the ESP-DSP library.
+The demo Mtb_Applications are developed for the ESP32-LyraT development board and demonstrate the usage of IIR filters from the ESP-DSP library.
 This example showcases how to use IIR filter functionality to process audio stream data.
 To hear the audio please connect headphones or speakers to the ESP32-LyraT audio output.
 The example performs the following steps: